 P.S.
 This project was inspired by our Pure + Simple Wool Blankets.
 This original project includes more size options and uses a non-quilted fabric.

-- 1½ yards of Nani Iro’s Quilted Double Gauze.
+- 1½ yards of Nani Iro’s Quilted Double Gauze, or other pre-quilted fabric.
 We used, from left to right…

 - For Beautiful Corolla, Bugen Pink